Opened on the Edinburgh and Northern Railway.

 Opened on the Leslie Railway.

 This is a two platform station with a car park on the west side.
-The original station building sill stands, a two storey building with the top floor at road level and ground floor at platform level.
+The original station building, by architect David Bell, sill stands, a three storey building with the top two floors at road level and ground floor at platform level.
+There were timber waiting rooms at platform level.
+A large retaining wall runs down the east side of the station.

 To the south was the junction for the Leslie Railway.
 This was controlled by 'Markinch Junction' signal box, at the south end of the station and on the east side of the main line.
 The goods yard was reached by reversal from the branch.
 It was at the south end of the station on the west side.
 South of the junction were exchange sidings in the 'V' of the junction.
 (There was a temporary Markinch South signal box in 1914, probably for Markinch Viaduct repairs.)